NAIST-SE/study-of-microsofts-github-acquisition/_posts/2018-07-18-publishing-the-survey.md

 ![]({{ "/images/forumsAndMail/mailing3.png" | absolute_url }})
 <p id="chart-des"><i>Email for Calculate Linux mailing lists</i></p>

-A mailing list is a list of people who subscribe to a periodic mailing distribution on a particular topic.
-On the Internet, mailing lists include each person's email address rather than a postal address.
-Mailing lists have become a popular way for Internet users to keep up with topics they're interested in.
-Many software producers and other vendors are now using them as a way to keep in touch with customers.

 ![]({{ "/images/forumsAndMail/mailing2.png" | absolute_url }})
 <p id="chart-des"><i>CentOS-devel developers mailing lists page, taken from https://lists.centos.org/mailman/listinfo/centos-devel</i></p>